hayasalman/Query-a-Digital-Music-Store-Database/README.md

 - Data source stored as DB file and can be accessed through this link : [Chinook Database](https://github.com/hayasalman/Music-SQL-Database/blob/main/chinook.db)

+## Installation

+To query the database:

+First, we need to set up **DB Browser for SQLite** on local environment.

+DB Browser for SQLite can be downloaded from [here](https://sqlitebrowser.org/dl/) in the downloads sections.
+Choose the right version (Windows/Mac) for your computer setup.

 ## Coding

 - **Toolkit** : DB Browser for SQLite.